 Summary

-The Nordic Information Security Network enables CISOs, from the largest organisations in the Nordic region, to discuss their current challenges, collaborate and share their experiences to maximise their security defence.
+The Nordic Information Security Network enables CISOs, from the largest organisations in the Nordic region, to discuss their current challenges, collaborate and share their experiences to maximise their security defences.

-With the disruption to businesses during Covid-19, CISOs have had to adapt to new challenges.
-Hackers and their tactics have become more sophisticated and aggressive, with supply-chains being targeted, and with phishing emails being commonplace.
-Not only are CISOs having to adopt ways to strengthen security networks used at home but are having to consider long-term strategies to ensure employees are more security-minded so that security breaches can be swiftly isolated and rectified.
+As hackers develop more sophisticated attacks, CISOs have had to adapt to new challenges, including phishing emails, ransomware incidents and vulnerabilities of supply chains being exploited.
+Not only are CISOs having to adopt ways to strengthen security networks in all working environments, but they are also having to consider longer-term strategies to ensure employees are more security-minded so that security breaches can be swiftly isolated and rectified.

-CISOs representing many industries will gather in the Scandic Copenhagen, Copenhagen, Denmark to share their experiences and plans for dealing with challenges and mitigating risks in 2021 and beyond.
+CISOs representing many industries will gather at the Scandic Copenhagen, Copenhagen, Denmark to share their experiences and plans for dealing with challenges and mitigating risks in 2025 and beyond.

 Time is maximised onsite through a combination of: